-Rami Amin is a doctoral candidate at the University of Oxford, focusing on the use of experimental methods to explore political science research questions and themes.
-His thesis investigates the impact of visibility and transparency on democratic participation and civic behavior.
+Rami Amin was a doctoral candidate at the University of Oxford, who focused on the use of experimental methods to explore political science research questions and themes.
+His thesis investigated the impact of visibility and transparency on democratic participation and civic behavior, and was fully funded by the Oxford University Press Clarendon Scholarship.

 He holds an MPP from Harvard University, where he was awarded the Policy and International Affairs Fellowship, as well as the Harvard Club Award.
 His final year policy analysis essay for the Berkman Center for Internet and Society – which explored strategies for citizen activism and political mobilization – was nominated for top departmental honors.
 While at Harvard, he was an at-large editor for the Kennedy School Review, a founding board member of the Digital Advisory Board, and student chair of the faculty search committee.
 Rami also conducted research at Harvard Law School on statutory frameworks governing online social media, and also worked as a research assistant at Harvard’s Shorenstein Center for Press, Politics, and Public Policy, where he explored innovative business models for collaboration between old and new media.